Order before 2:00 PM - your package will be shipped the same day!

 Broad beans

-Broad bean intolerance is a condition where individuals experience difficulty digesting broad beans, also known as fava beans, leading to gastrointestinal discomfort.
-This differs from a broad bean allergy, which involves an immune system response and can cause more severe reactions.
-People with broad bean intolerance typically experience digestive symptoms after consuming broad beans or dishes containing them....
+Broad bean intolerance is a condition characterised by difficulty digesting broad beans (fava beans), resulting in gastrointestinal discomfort.
+Unlike a broad bean allergy, which triggers an immune response and more severe reactions, intolerance mainly causes digestive symptoms after eating broad beans or foods containing them.

 No image found